How to Get a SOC Analyst Job

 Applying for Jobs

 We would like to explain to you how to perform a job hunt.
 First off, you need to get your resume together.
-It takes a lot of trial and error to perfect a resume, but you can also have a professional help you build a good one.
+It takes a lot of trial and error to perfect a resume, but a professional can also help you build a good one.
 A resume can take form in many styles, but it will have the same basic information:

-The security analyst position is the job that you will be able to land the easiest as a first step into information security.
-There is a revolving door in most SOCs, and the position for security analyst opens frequently.
+The security analyst position is the job that will allow you to land the easiest first step into information security.
+There is a revolving door in most SOCs, and the position for a security analyst opens frequently.
 The titles that you want to look for first are:

-If you are mobile and can move anywhere, your odds for finding a good fit quickly are pretty good.
-If you live far outside of a big city, then your options may be more limited.
-Most SOCs require you to be on-site for security purposes, during COVID everyone moved remote, and now more companies are returning to a hybrid work model.
+If you are mobile and can move anywhere, your odds of finding a good fit quickly are pretty good.
+If you live far outside of a big city, your options may be more limited.
+Most SOCs require you to be on-site for security purposes.
+During COVID, everyone moved remote, and now more companies are returning to a hybrid work model.

 Common Interview Questions